xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_for_marketplaces.md

 ## Admin Experience

-All the information about the flow of payments from buyers to the store administrator through PayPal for Marketplaces payments is available for review in the **Payment transactions** section (**Orders** -> **Payment transactions**) of the admin area:
+All the information about the flow of payments from buyers to the store administrator through PayPal for Marketplaces payments is available for review in the **Payment transactions** section (**Orders** -> **Payment transactions**) of the Admin area:

 ![transactions.png]({{site.baseurl}}/attachments/ref_6iphJijP/transactions.png)